skalldri/rp2040-test/README.md

 # DEV LOG

+## 11/26/22
+- Finally solved it!
+- The problem was that the scheduler was "changing its mind" about what thread it wanted to run next in the ISR handler
+- The problem would happen something like this:
+  - Setup: we have 3 threads.
+A, B, C. A is `_current`, and is running.
+  - An interrupt happens and interrupts the running A thread.
+A's CPU registers are preserved by the ISR, and it's stack pointer is stored in PSP while the ISR uses MSP.
+  - Scheduler runs at the end of an ISR and selects thread A and B should swap.
+Code sets up A and B to swap using arch.swap_to and arch.swapped_from. `_current` now points to thread B, because of how Zephyr's context switching code runs
+  - Before PendSV has a chance to run, another ISR arrives.
+Due to tail-chaining, the ISR runs immediately, before PendSV has a chance to run.
+At this point, thread A's context is still stored on the CPU, but `_current` points at thread B.
+  - At the end of the ISR, the scheduler decides that it should swap B and C (because B == `_current`)
+  - The scheduler code we wrote would now setup a context switch between B and C using the arch.swapped_from and arch.swap_to variables.
+  - PendSV now runs and stores the current CPU context into B. However, the context on the CPU was actually thread A's context!!
+B's thread context now contains data from thread A.
+  - Thread C gets swapped in as normal.
+- This repeats until the system crashes, with threads round-robinning through the various available thread context slots
+- The fix was to detect this condition in the ISR scheduler.
+If the thread we are swapping has its swapped_from value set, that means we didn't get a pass through the scheduler yet.
+We are in a situation where the scheduler asked us to perform swap(A, B) -> swap(B, C) without a PendSV in the middle.
+We detect this, and collapse it down to swap(A, C)
+- Since this can only occur with tail-chained interrupts, and each time we detect it we fix it, this can repeat itself.
+Say the scheduler changes its mind multiple times. swap(A, B) -> swap(B, C) -> swap (C, A).
+We execute this as:
+  - swap(A, B)
+  - swap(B, C) -> Detect missing PendSV, actually record swap(A, C)
+  - swap (C, A) -> Detect missing PendSV, actually record swap(A, A)
+- Swapping A with A is undesirable / inefficient, but not a huge problem

 ## 11/25/22
 - Picking back up the `k_msleep()` crash.
 Need to deep-dive the context switch code to see why we might come back from context switch with the wrong stack
 - Idle thread is coming back from context switch with the context of "second_thread_entry"